mattrauch/lanyon/_drafts/2021-05-11-line-balancing.md

 The absolute minimum amount of stations is 5 based on a $$ \text{Takt}=9.6 $$.
 Now, you may have solved for $$ W_m $$ and got something like $$ 2.989583 $$.
 We rounded that up to $$ 3 $$ in this case because, well, good luck with your $$ 2 + 0.989583 $$ stations.
 Herein lies the reason why we are using MIP to solve this problem.
 Given our constraints of, well, reality, we need to use whole numbers, or integers when solving this equation.
 In a normal LP, we can in fact, optimize to $$ 2.989583 $$ stations, but that's not a practical solution we can employ in reality.
 In our problem, we deal with whole stations, and entire process steps, no more and no less.
 MIP allows us to solve with integers, which will give us nice whole numbers that we can use in real life.

-## Objective Equation
+## Constraints
 We've talked about minimizing a couple things now, specifically $$ r_b $$ and $$ W $$.
 In order to use MIP to solve this problem, we need to translate our line balancing issue into and equation that can be minimized.
-We know there can be a minimum of 5 stations, and a maximum of 8 in this system (because in a worse case each process step is at it's own station).
+We know there can be a minimum of 3 stations, and a maximum of 8 in this system (because in a worse case each process step is at it's own station).
 This leads us to create a set of binary variables that indicate which processes are at which station.

 $$
 X_{ij} =